jdrumgoole/quick-start-python-and-mongodb/ep002-PyMongo-Create.md

 We will see that the database, the collection and the document spring to life once the document is inserted.
 ![screen shot of compass with collection](https://s3-eu-west-1.amazonaws.com/developer-advocacy-public/pymongo-monday/ep002-compass-with-collection.png)
 And we can see the document in the database.
 ![screen shot of compass with document](https://s3-eu-west-1.amazonaws.com/developer-advocacy-public/pymongo-monday/ep002-compass-with-doc.png)
 That is *create* in MongoDB.
-We started a `mongod` instance, created a `MongoClient` proxy, instantiated a database and a collection and finally make then spring to life by inserting a document.
+We started a `mongod` instance, created a `MongoClient` proxy, created a database and a collection and finally made then spring to life by inserting a document.

 Next up we will talk more abou *Read* part of CRUD.
 In MongoDB this is the `find` query which we saw a little bit of earlier on in this episode.